Next: , Previous: More details about version sort, Up: ls invocation

 Assume that each tab stop is cols columns wide.
 The default is 8. ls uses tabs where possible in the output, for efficiency.
 If cols is zero, do not use tabs at all.

-Some terminal emulators (at least Apple Terminal 1.5 (133) from Mac OS X 10.4.8) do not properly align columns to the right of a TAB following a non-ASCII byte.
-If you use such a terminal emulator, use the -T0 option or put TABSIZE=0 in your environment to tell ls to align using spaces, not tabs.
+Some terminal emulators might not properly align columns to the right of a TAB following a non-ASCII byte.
+You can avoid that issue by using the -T0 option or put TABSIZE=0 in your environment, to tell ls to align using spaces, not tabs.

 --width=cols